 CBD, or cannabidiol, is an extract found most commonly in both hemp and cannabis plants.
 As of the 2018 Farm Bill, industrial hemp that contains less than 0.3% THC on a dry weight basis was removed as a Schedule I drug by the DEA; making CBD products legal to manufacture, distribute, and consume.

 Products that are extracted from hemp, such as CBD, other cannabinoids, terpenes, and flavonoids can be turned into a variety of bases - namely, CBD oil.
-There are pure CBD isolates that appear in powder form, but we'll be looking at the most efficient ways to take Full Plant Extract CBD oil for the most part of this guide today.
+There are pure CBD isolates that appear in powder form, but we'll be looking at the most efficient ways to take Full Spectrum CBD oil for the most part of this guide today.

 There are three main types of CBD products; and between Full Spectrum, Broad Spectrum, and Isolates, each aims to achieve the same thing, though they're not equal in terms of how the oil is extracted.